logicahealth/sandbox-community-edition/README.md

 ## Introduction
 This document outlines downloading and installing the Logica Sandbox Community Edition and getting it running.
 It is broken into four sections.
 An  *Overview* section detailing the prerequisites to getting the system running as well as three installation sections… one each for *MacOS*, *Linux*, and *Windows* installations.
 Versions of the operating systems used and tested and the versions of any tools will be explicitly stated where appropriate.
 We recognize tools change over time and the content of this document may be out-of-date by the time you read this.
 We hope to give you enough information to adjust to new versions as needed.
 Some of the information in this document may seem remedial but we are including it anyway for those who may not be as familiar with the command line and other tools involved in the setup.

 *NOTE:* The community edition is currently using HAPI 4.2.0.
-The Enterprise edition currently running online will soon be at HAPI 5.2.0.
+The Enterprise edition currently running online is at HAPI 5.2.0.

 **WARNING:** Follow these instructions VERY carefully.
 If you miss a step… you will likely get pages and pages of errors.